hashicorp/terraform-provider-aws/website/docs/r/config_remediation_configuration.html.markdown

 * `target_version` - (Optional) Version of the target.
 For example, version of the SSM document
 * `parameter` - (Optional) Can be specified multiple times for each parameter.
 Each parameter block supports fields documented below.
+* `automatic` - (Optional) The remediation is triggered automatically if `true`
+* `maximum_automatic_attempts` - (Optional) The maximum number of failed attempts for auto-remediation.
+If you do not select a number, the default is 5.
+* `retry_attempt_seconds` - (Optional) Maximum time in seconds that AWS Config runs auto-remediation.
+If you do not select a number, the default is 60 seconds.
+* `execution_controls` - (Optional) This object is described below.

 The `parameter` block supports: